 The policies, regulations and requirements contained in this Student Code of Conduct may be revised in order to serve the needs of the University Students, faculty and staff, and to respond to changes in the law.
 The University or the Florida International University Board of Trustees may make changes in policies, regulations and other requirements.
 It is the responsibility of the University to provide a safe and stimulating environment in which scholarship and personal growth may occur.
-The desired effect is that Students will take advantage of this environment to develop intellectually as well as to participate as responsible, contributing citizens of our community.
-Being a contributing Student also comes with responsibility to adhere to the Student Code of Conduct.
+The desired effect is that Students will take advantage of this environment to develop intellectually as well as to participate as responsibility to adhere to the Student Code of Conduct.
 The ultimate responsibility for knowing University requirements and regulations rests with the Student.
 For the latest, regardless of institutional or program affiliation.
-Those charged with and found responsible for violations of the Student Code of Conduct will be subject to appropriate action as outlined herein.
-For the most current Student Code of Conduct, please refer to the website of the Office of Student Conduct & Conflict Resolution (SCCR) at http://www2.fiu.edu/-sccr/.conduct.fiu.edu.
+Those charged with and found responsible for violations of the Student Code of Conduct, please refer to the website of the Office of Student Conduct & Conflict Resolution (SCCR) at http://www2.fiu.edu/~secr/.conduct.fiu.edu.